 These interlocking duo planters were designed to create movement along the master bedroom's exterior elevation, linking their terrace into a surrounding roofscape of slate tiles and London clay brickwork.
 The planters were powder coated in contrasting agate and slate greys, accentuated by maroon tinted walls, while lighting produces a warm glow through gaps in their elevations.
 Soft Aspidistra foliage, the Bar room plant, is juxtaposed alongside variegated Acorus, a Japanese sweet flag, to form a luxuriant, tropical rooftop garden.

 Some of our small city gardens, courtyards and patios are crafted entirely with custom-made planters, similarly to roof terraces, where planting in the ground is often unfeasible.
-Utilising bespoke troughs improves drainage, and enables cultivation of species which are tricky to grow in a temperate maritime climate.
+Utilising bespoke troughs improves drainage, and enables easy cultivation of species which are otherwise tricky to grow in a temperate maritime climate.
 Exclusive one-off planters establish architectural, connective, free-standing garden design focal points – enhancing distinction within unique sites, while highlighting our clients' unique individualities as staples of luxury garden designs.